Front Crawl Timing and Coordination

 'Catch up' is the best swimming exercise to not only establish correct timing and coordination cycle but to experiment with different timing cycles as the delayed arm action slows down the exercise.

-You've got your timing and coordination sorted.
+You've got your breathing timing and coordination sorted.
 Now perfect your arm pull, leg kick and breathing techniques to really make your freestyle swimming sleek and smooth.
 Find all you need in my book 'How To Swim Front Crawl'.

 Buy a PRINTED copy from: